 I was appointed at Keele University in my first academic post as Lecturer in Bioscience in 2013 and took on the task of setting up a new kinetoplastid culture laboratory.
-I secured funding from Wellcome Trust and the Medical Research Council to work on Leishmania.
-I was also awarded a Newton Fund Institutional Links grant to work on a camel parasite, Trypanosoma evansi together with my collaborator Professor Somaia Abouakkada from Alexandria University in Egypt.
-I was promoted to Senior Lecturer in 2018 and to Reader (Associate Professor) in 2020.
-I manage a research group focusing on kinetoplastid parasite biology and the development of new therapeutics.
+I secured funding from the Royal Society, Wellcome Trust and the Medical Research Council to work on Leishmania.
+I was also awarded a Newton Fund Institutional Links grant to work on a camel parasite, Trypanosoma evansi together with collaborator Professor Somaia Abouakkada from Alexandria University in Egypt.
+My lab-based research focuses on kinetoplastid parasite biology and the development of new therapeutics.
 Working with the ECLIPSE team has given me a much greater understanding of the challenges around treatment of parasitic diseases and the need to consider healthcare access and psychosocial aspects when developing disease control strategies.

 I have recently been appointed as the Vice President of the British Society for Parasitology (BSP).
 I am also leading the WHO Working Group on Skin NTDs (psychosocial aspects) to support the delivery of the WHO Roadmap for NTDs (2021-2030).